 |Target system||Integration actions|

-Conditional access enables you to enforce MFA for users in your tenant.
+Use Conditional Access to enforce multifactor authentication for users in your tenant.
 With the addition of cross-tenant access policies, you can enforce it on external users.

 Enforcement across agencies

-- Limiting what other Microsoft tenants your users can access.
+- Limit what other Microsoft tenants your users access

-- Enabling you to allow access to users whom you don't have to manage in your own tenant, but whom you can subject to your MFA and other access requirements.
+- Allow access to users you don't have to manage in your tenant, but enforce multifactor authentication and other access requirements

-You must enforce MFA for partners and external users who access your organization's resources.
-This is common in many inter-agency collaboration scenarios.
-Azure AD provides cross-tenant access policies to help you configure MFA for external users who access your applications and resources.
+Enforce multifactor authentication for partners and external users who access organizational resources.
+This action is common in inter-agency collaboration scenarios.
+Use Microsoft Entra cross-tenant access policies to configure multifactor authentication for external users who access applications and resources.

-By using trust settings in cross-tenant access policies, you can trust the MFA method that the guest user's tenant is using instead of having them register an MFA method directly with your tenant.
-These policies can be configured on a per-organization basis.
-This ability requires you to understand the available MFA methods in the user's home tenant and determine if they meet the requirement for phishing resistance.
+Configure trust settings in cross-tenant access policies to trust the multifactor authentication method the guest user tenant uses.
+Avoid having users register a multifactor authentication method with your tenant.
+Enable these policies on a per-organization basis.
+You can determine the multifactor authentication methods in the user home tenant and decide if they meet phishing resistance requirements.

-The memo requires organizations to change password policies that are proven ineffective, such as complex passwords that are rotated often.
-This includes the removal of the requirement for special characters and numbers, along with time-based password rotation policies.
-Instead, consider doing the following:
+The memo requires organizations to change ineffective password policies, such as complex, rotated passwords.
+Enforcement includes removing the requirement for special characters and numbers, with time-based password rotation policies.
+Instead, consider the following options:

-Use password protection to enforce a common list of weak passwords that Microsoft maintains.
-You can also add custom banned passwords.
+- Password protection to enforce a common list of weak passwords that Microsoft maintains

-Use self-service password reset to enable users to reset passwords as needed, such as after an account recovery.
+- Self-service password reset to enable users to reset passwords, for instance after account recovery

-Although the memo isn't specific on which policies to use with passwords, consider the standard from NIST 800-63B.
+Although the memo isn't specific about policies to use with passwords, consider the standard from NIST 800-63B.